nachazo/scryfalldler/README.md

 Fetch cards in bulk

--   through a list in a text file or Xmage .dck file
+-   through a text file or Xmage .dck file
 -   by set, get 1 of every card in a set
 -   through an [official Wizards product page](https://magic.wizards.com/en/products/warofthespark/cards)